teeseeuu/FITD-SRD-Supes/Blades-in-the-Dark-SRD.md

 ## Rolling the Dice

-*Blades in the Dark* uses six-sided dice.
+*Capes in the Dark* uses six-sided dice.
 You roll several at once and read the **single highest result**.

 * If the highest die is a **6**, it's a **full success**—things go well.
 If you roll more than one **6**, it's a **critical success**—you gain some additional advantage.
 * If the highest die is a **4 or 5**, that's a **partial success**—you do what you were trying to do, but there are consequences: trouble, harm, reduced effect, etc.